irenelfeng/SummaryTweets/README.md

 =============

 ##Authors
-Irene Feng

-Orestis Lykouropoulos

-Patrick Xu
+Irene Feng, Orestis Lykouropoulos, Patrick Xu

 ##How to Use
 SummaryTweets has been uploaded to the following webpage.